 The online catalog includes the most recent changes to courses and degree requirements that have been approved by the Faculty Senate, including changes that are not yet effective.

-- Demonstrate an understanding of the history of technological development, from local to global perspectives, and its implications for a variety of mediums.
+- Demonstrate understanding of the histories of technological development, from local to global perspectives, and their implications for a variety of mediums.

-- Effectively communicate through writing and speech why and how digital media productions make meaning.
+- Communicate effectively, to diverse audiences, how and why digital media make meaning.

 View Full Unit Information

 Schedules of Studies

 - Creative Media and Digital Culture (Vancouver only)

 - Digital Cinema, Sound, and Animation (Pullman only)